felixlopz/hubrise-test-task/content/apps/livepepper/en/map-ref-codes.md

 ## Service Types

-Service Type such as Delivery, Collection or Eat in might require a EPOS code entry.
+Service Type such as Delivery, Collection or Eat in might require an EPOS code entry.
 Refer to your connected EPOS documentation on the HubRise website to verify.

 Service Types POS codes must be added by your LivePepper support representative.
 It cannot be done from the LivePepper back office.

 ## Charges

-If delivery charges apply for the service offered a EPOS code might be required.
+If delivery charges apply for the service offered an EPOS code might be required.
 Refer to your connected EPOS documentation on the HubRise website to verify.

-To add a EPOS Code to a Delivery charge:
+To add an EPOS Code to a Delivery charge:

 1. Select **Settings** > **Delivery Settings**.
 2. Add the EPOS code to the Delivery charge EPOS code.